harsh0301/Automated-Scalable-Backend-Application/README.md

 Installed bcrypt moment basic-auth files for updation and validation.

-check packer and orm and ami build
+check packer and orm and ami build from main